What’s with the dangerous insistence on Java ?

 The programming language Java has a history of serious security problems, yet several major photography printing services not only use Java – they FORCE YOU to use Java with online ordering software called ROES.

 Whats worse, they refuse to accept photograph files for printing sent any other way !
 No email, No FTP, some won’t even accept them if you walk in with a CD or a flash drive.
-These clearly don’t need my business.
+These guys clearly don’t need my printing business.

-I recommend no photographer should ever order prints online using ROES because it requires you install Java on your computer While it is connected to the web, only after you DISable your anti-virus software !
+I recommend no photographer ever order prints online using ROES because it requires you install Java on your computer While it is connected to the web, only after you DISable your anti-virus software !